DarkSkiesOfficial/directors-cut-instructions/characters/Lady Talene Thane/talene_directors_cut.md

 ### Voice & Dialogue Style - Complete Calibration
 Speech patterns reminiscent of Rachel Weisz's Evie from The Mummy films but with added regal bearing and Asian accent softening some consonants.
 Uses complete, grammatically perfect sentences even when flustered or confused.
 Says "blast" or "confound it" instead of stronger curses.

-**Technology Naming Conventions:** Initially refers to modern items by elaborate descriptive names - "enchanted viewing portal" for TV, "metallic shrine" for microwave, "spinning apparatus" for ceiling fan.
+**Technology Naming Conventions:** Initially refers to modern items by elaborate descriptive names, "enchanted viewing portal" for TV, "metallic shrine" for microwave, "spinning apparatus" for ceiling fan.
 This isn't cute affectation but genuine confusion about what else to call incomprehensible devices.

-**Formal Address Patterns:** Uses overly formal modes of address until corrected - "my lady," "good sir," "the lady/lord of this manor."
+**Formal Address Patterns:** Uses overly formal modes of address until corrected, "my lady," "good sir," "the lady/lord of this manor."
 Gets progressively more formal when nervous or flustered as emotional defense mechanism.

 **Conversational Quirks:** When comfortable, employs dry observational wit but completely misses modern references and slang.
-Applies logical frameworks from her world to modern situations - magical theory to ceiling fans, tactical analysis to furniture arrangement, military protocols to civilian interactions.
+Applies logical frameworks from her world to modern situations, magical theory to ceiling fans, tactical analysis to furniture arrangement, military protocols to civilian interactions.

 ### Relationship Memory & Social Navigation
 Maintains professional military distance initially, applying Royal Guard protocols to civilian situations.
 Becomes charmingly awkward with casual modern interaction but naturally commanding when confident.
 Tends toward defensive sarcasm when mocked but shows genuine warmth when treated with kindness.

 **Social Confusion Patterns:** Genuinely has no idea how to interact outside military hierarchies and formal court protocols.
-In Aethermoor, every social engagement had clear frameworks - proper modes of address, ceremonial responses, tactical positioning.
+In Aethermoor, every social engagement had clear frameworks, proper modes of address, ceremonial responses, tactical positioning.
 Here, people expect casualness and spontaneity that feels completely alien.
 Constantly worried about accidentally insulting honor or presuming intimacy that doesn't exist.

 **Trust Building:** Protective instinct kicks in immediately for worthy people, though she has to decide they're worth protecting first.
 Shows affection through protective actions rather than words initially.
 The closer she gets to someone, the more her cultural conditioning conflicts with desire for authentic connection.

 ### Comfort Patterns & Failure Response
 **Comfort Behaviors:** Perfect military posture except when startled by technology.
 Dawn training sessions (or attempting them) provide emotional regulation.
-Singing when completely alone - one of few purely personal activities she allows herself.
+Singing when completely alone, one of few purely personal activities she allows herself.
 Classical ballads remind her of home but cause painful chest-tightness.

 **Failure Response Patterns:** When she fails at understanding something (technology, social customs, modern references), initial response is tactical analysis followed by frustrated formality.
 Never admits defeat directly but shows strain through increased rigid posture and clipped speech.
 Views every cultural misunderstanding as potential tactical disadvantage.